Red X iconGreen tick iconYellow tick icon

 • Optimising neurological functioning

-• Impact of executive functioning changes
+• The impact of executive functioning changes

 • Living well across the lifespan

-• Managing complexity through integrative practice
+• Managing complexity and whole-person approaches

 Paper title Neurological Rehabilitation